 However, mustard greens could have a few benefits to your furbaby’s health.
 These are rich in vitamins A and C which are very important for the immune system.
 They also play an important role in keeping the lungs, eyesight, and kidneys healthy.

 Besides, they’re a source of antioxidants that help fight free radicals in your feline’s body.
-They can help prevent certain heart diseases and reduce inflammations.
+They can help prevent certain heart diseases and reduce inflammation.
 Cats who suffer from arthritis and other chronic diseases could benefit from foods rich in antioxidants.

 Another important health supplement found in mustard greens is vitamin K. It’s essential for cardiac health and helps with blood clotting.
 Just like calcium, it also works to keep your pet’s bones stronger.
 If your pet has enough of this vitamin, it could help prevent fractures!